 “A very helpful and friendly group.
 Glad I was offered a place on the course as I now have a much clearer view of how an unhealthy relationship works so I can now heal myself and my son from our experience of domestic abuse.”

-Do you believe that every woman and child deserves a life free from domestic violence?
+We believe that all adults and children deserve a life free from domestic abuse

 Home-Start East Sussex (historically Home-Start South Downs) has been providing support to local families who have experienced domestic abuse since 1996.
 We started delivering our domestic abuse courses in East Sussex and Brighton & Hove in 2016.